asantanacu/literacypro_test/README.md

 #Step 7 run seeds to insert dummy inital data
 php artisan db:seed

-#Step 8 point the host to the publi folder
+#Step 8 point the host to the public folder

 #Step 9 navigate to the website and login with the seeds data
 user: literacypro_test@gmail.com